adadimasalang/fractureiser/docs/users.md

 has ran and infected your machine.
 Your best option now is to assume everything on that system is *entirely compromised*.
 You should:

-* Back up anything you do not want to lose on an a flash drive or external disk (you should be doing this regularly anyway!)
+* Back up anything you do not want to lose on a flash drive or external disk (you should be doing this regularly anyway!)
 * Using a separate device, change the passwords to all services you were logged into on the old machine (Discord, email, etc.).
 Preferably using a password manager like